Need a quick, cozy gift? Look no further than this one day crochet blanket pattern! Scroll down for the complete free pattern.

 Repeat Row 3 to 6, two more times.

 Last Row of first stripe: Repeat Row 3 and join color Birch at the end of the Row, turn.

 For all the rest of the stripes you will repeat the above Rows as follows:

 Rows 4 to 6: Repeat once

 Row 3: Repeat once, join color for the next stripe at the end of the Row.

-My blanket had stripes in the order Yellow, White, Blue, Birch, and Yellow.
+My striped blanket went in the order of Yellow, White, Blue, Birch, and Yellow.
 After you have 5 stripes in total, fasten off.

 Adding a Border to Your Crochet Blanket

 Round 1: With Birch color yarn, sl st to the fasten off corner, ch 1, 1 sl st on the side of your blanket, distribute sc sts as evenly as possible all around the blanket working 3 sc in each corner.
 When you reach back where you started, 3 sc in the corner, sl st to the first sc.
 Do not turn.

 Round 2: Ch 2 (counts as 1 sc+ch 1), sk next sc, 1 sc in next, *(ch 1, sk 1, 1 sc in next), repeat from * and in each corner st work (sc, ch 1, sc).
 Once you reach the corner where you started, (sc, ch1, sc) in the corner, ch 1, sk next st, sl st to beg ch-1.
 Do not turn.